cry0genic/cry0genic/README.md

 ## I'm currently an undergrad student at BITS Pilani!

-- 🌱 I’m currently learning node.JS
+- 🌱 I’m currently learning node.JS and Django
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to write and play guitar.
 I'm also into anime and sports